Welcome to today's edition of the Rush 24-7 podcast.

 We have to take a quick break.

-I want to get back when we get back here, this um exit polling data that we've got here from the morning consult.
+I want to get back when we get back here this exit polling data that we've got here from the Morning Consult.

 I think we're going to be getting all kinds of things like this during the day.

-And I don't I don't want to start going down the road.
+And I don't want to start going down the road.

-Hey, I just heard this report out of uh out of out of North Carolina.
+Hey, I just heard this report out of North Carolina.

-Uh the stuff that I think is is worthwhile and legit that I wouldn't have any regret passing on.
+The stuff that I think is worthwhile and legit that I wouldn't have any regret passing on, I'll do that.

-But it's already started, and I'm just gonna do my best to filter it.
+But it's already started, and I'm just going to do my best to filter it.

-But I do want to get back to this morning consult political exit poll release on a strong leader as one of the primary things voters today saying they want, and how this is being portrayed on the morning consult Twitter page.
+But I do want to get back to this Morning Consult Politico exit poll release on a strong leader as one of the primary things voters today saying they want and how this is being portrayed on the Morning Consult Twitter page.

 It's interesting.